JonathanWolfe/rg-datepicker/README.md

 - `date` defaults to today if you don't specify one.
 - `format` is what the format you would like to have output to the text box.
 Defaults to 'LL' = July 21, 2015
+- `months` and `years` when set to false will turn of the month and year incredment controls.

 This component relies on a third party date management library called **Moment**.
 You can find more information about Moment from their website at <a href="http://momentjs.com/">http://momentjs.com/</a>.